Hill fighter wings first to bring F-35A to Red Flag

 |0

-This work, Hill fighter wings first to bring F-35A to Red Flag [Image 1 of 5], by Ronald Bradshaw, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Hill fighter wings first to bring F-35A to Red Flag, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT